Castle with autumn trees

 Autumn has arrived at Skokloster Castle, and we are open for visits every weekend in September.
-We offer guided castle tours in english and outdoor activities for the whole family.
+We offer guided castle tours in English, a café, shop, and outdoor activities for the whole family, including our playground, Paradise.

 Guided tours in English